sndrjhlncgr/laraclass/readme.md

 ## Usage
-Use make:class command from Artisan.
+Use `php artisan make:class` command to make a class. add `-f` if you want to force create the class.

 To create a new class,